h2tc-roboticsx/H2TC/doc/processing_techdetails.md

 ```
 object_transformation_matrix = np.matmul(object_tc_transformation_matrix, rotY)
 ```
-`object_tc_transformation_matrix` is the converted matrix introduced above, `rotY` is the extra transformation for rotating along the Y axis, and `object_transformation_matrix` is the result transformation matrix in throw-catch frame.
+`object_tc_transformation_matrix` is the converted matrix introduced above, `rotY` is the extra transformation for rotating along the Y axis, and `object_transformation_matrix` is the resulted transformation matrix in the throw&catch frame.

 ### &#x2022; Note
 1. Difference between local and global transformation matrices in `optitrack.csv`.
-The raw `optitrack.csv` file contains `local` (from column 5 to 20) and `global` (from column 21 to 36) transformation matrices of the optitrack system.
+The raw `optitrack.csv` file contains `local` (from column 5 to 20) and `global` (from column 21 to 36) transformation matrices.
 The `local` transformation matrix is expressed relative to the start pose of a recorded sequence.
-The `global` transformation matrix is with reference to Optitrack world coordinate (Y-Up).
-In The codebase, we only used the `global` transformation matrix for matrix manipulation.
+The `global` transformation matrix is with reference to the Optitrack coordinate frame (Y-Up).
+In the codebase, we only used the `global` transformation matrix for matrix manipulation.

 <!--